What Is Undercut in Welding?

 Set the Right Electrode Angle

-Set your electrode angle at about 15 to 20 degrees from vertical to spread heat evenly and keep the weld edges from washing away.
-Keep your electrode positioning steady so the arc drives into the base metal, not across one side of the joint.
+Keep your electrode positioning steady so the arc drives into the joint, not across one side of the base metal.
 That lets filler flow into the root and helps you avoid undercut.

 - Hold a consistent angle through the entire pass.